erstarr/TriggerHappy/README.md

 See [Example Workflow](sampleConsumerRepoStructure/.github/workflows/discussion_moderation.yml) for setting up Consumer Repo(s)

-The paths paths across all consumer repos MUST BE SYNCED!
+The paths paths across all consumer repos may be syced if you wanna uset the same config/strike/ban files across projects.

 # To-Do